bubble2k16/snes9x_3ds/readme.md

 1. Use your favorite CIA installer to install snes9x_3ds.cia into your CFW.
 You can also use FBI to download from TitleDB.
 2. Place your SNES ROMs inside any folder.
+3. Copy snes9x_3ds_top.png to ROOT of your SD card.
-3. Exit your CIA installer and go to your CFW's home screen to launch the app.
+4. Exit your CIA installer and go to your CFW's home screen to launch the app.

 ### When in-game,